-extensions:print-directory wildname & optional stream & key :all :verbose [Function] :return-list extensions:complete-file pathname &key :defaults :ignore-types
+extensions:print-directory wildname &optional stream &key :all :verbose [Function] :return-list extensions:complete-file pathname &key :defaults :ignore-types [Function] Attempt to complete a file name to the longest unambiguous prefix.
+If supplied, directory from :defaults is used as the "working directory" when doing completion. :ignore-types is a list of strings of the pathname types (a.k.a. extensions) that should be disregarded as possible matches (binary file names, etc.)

-Print a directory of wildname listing to stream (default \standard-output\.) :all and :verbose both default to nil and correspond to the "-a" and "-l" options of 'ls'.
+Print a directory of wildname listing to stream (default standard-output.) :all and :verbose both default to nil and correspond to the "-a" and "-l" options of 'ls'.
 Normally this function returns nil, but if :return-list is true, a list of the matched pathnames are returned.